 The probate process also involves compiling a list of the decedent’s assets so that the assets may be distributed according to the decedent’s wishes.

-Finally, probate involves accounting for all of the assets in the decedent’s estate, including the payment of estate taxes, debts and expenses incurred by decedent during his life or as a result of the administration process.
+Finally, probate involves accounting for all of the assets in the decedent’s estate, including the payment of estate taxes (if any), debts and expenses incurred by decedent during his life or as a result of the administration process.